 Graduate Research Assistant Position in Programming Languages and Software Engineering

-I am currently seeking a graduate student interested in programming languages and software engineering research to commence at the Fall 2019 semester.
-Potential research topics include (static/dynamic) program analysis and/or transformation (e.g., refactoring) with a focus on helping to maintain and/or evolve large and complex existing software systems.
-Potential topics also include automated bug finding approaches and software security w.r.t. software evolution and/or component composition.
+I am currently seeking a graduate student interested in programming languages and software engineering research to commence at the Fall 2020 semester.
+While the topic is open, potential research topics may include (static/dynamic) program analysis and/or transformation (e.g., refactoring) with a focus on helping to maintain and/or evolve large and complex software efficiently, effectively, and securely.
+Potential topics may also include automated bug finding approaches and empirical studies.
 The successful candidate will be expected to work on projects that normally yield open source developer tool research prototypes, typically plug-ins to popular IDEs, build systems, or static analyzers.
 More information can be found on the main supervisor’s web page.

 Of particular interest are students interested in applying to the City University of New York – CUNY’s Graduate Center Ph.D. program in Computer Science concurrently with the research assistantship.

 Please see below for additional details on applying.

 Topics of Interest

 - Automated refactoring

 - Software evolution and software security

 programming languages, software engineering, software evolution, refactoring, static analysis, dynamic analysis, IDEs, developer tools, software evolution, software security, software composition, empirical studies